prg007/Lets_Network/README.md

  us a massive headache.
 (We had to zip the repository because the `cpr` library was too large to upload otherwise).

 ### How to compile
+We have very specific compilation instructions.
+Please read carefully (sorry about this).

 - If you currently have the correct version of Boost move onto the next step.
 Otherwise download boost 1.69 from this link: [boost_1_69_0](https://www.boost.org/users/history/).
 Extract it anywhere you want on your machine by either by double clicking on the file or using the following Terminal Command `tar xvzf boost_1_69_0.tar.bz2`.

 - Unzip our zip file.
 Wherever you unzipped it, `cd` into it in the command line.

 - In the `CMakeLists.txt` file, manually change all paths to the `boost_1_69_0` folder to match the path on your machine.
-Specifically, you should change it 4 times in lines 16,18, 23 and 25 inside the `if` and `else if` part.
+Specifically, you should change it 4 times in lines 16,18, 23 and 25 in the `set CMAKE_CXX_FLAGS` part. **Important:** if you're on the Linux VM, you must add the flag `-pthread` to the same lines.

 - Enter the build folder, `cd build`.
 If the build folder is not empty, empty it out (i.e. do a clean all in the build directory).
 You don't have to empty it out if you have already compiled it once before.
 But for your first time compiling, **empty it out**.